Skip to main content

 Paul is Reader and Honorary Consultant Neurosurgeon at the University of Edinburgh and NHS Lothian.

-Paul's research spans the laboratory and the clinic, combining molecular, epidemiology and clinical investigation to guide rationale innovation to improve patient care.
+Paul's research combines molecular, epidemiology and clinical investigation to guide rationale innovation to improve patient care.
 He applies this strategy to improving diagnosis, treatment and outcomes for people with brain tumours, and traumatic brain or spinal injuries.

-As founder of University of Edinburgh spin-out, eoSurgical Ltd, Paul has also led innovation in surgical simulation training around the world.
+As founder eoSurgical Ltd Paul has also led innovation in surgical simulation training around the world.
 In the laboratory Paul probes mechanistic hypotheses generated by using large scale clinical data to drive discovery science.
-He collaborates on bringing innovative technologies to the clinic, developing the clinical and scientific evidence for adoption in routine care, such as the Clinspec Dx spectroscopic liquid biopsy test that can both stratify tumour risk in a symptomatic patient population, and predict tumour phenotype.
+He collaborates on bringing innovative technologies to the clinic, developing the clinical and scientific evidence for adoption in routine care.

 He is part of the CRUK Adult Brain Tumour Centre of Excellence, based on Edinburgh.